d11wtq/oedipus/README.md

   * sphinx (>= 2.0.2)
   * mysql.h / client development libraries (>= 4.1)

-The gem builds a small native extension for interfacing with mysql, as existing gems either did not support multi-queries, or were too flaky (i.e. ruby-mysql) and I was concerned about conflicts with any specific ORMs users may be using.
+The gem builds a small (tiny) native extension for interfacing with mysql, as existing gems either did not support multi-queries, or were too flaky (i.e. ruby-mysql).
+I was also concerned about potential conflicts with any specific ORMs users may be using.
 I will add a pure-ruby option in due course (it requires implementing a relatively small subset of the mysql 4.1/5.0 protocol).

 ## Usage

-Not all of the following features are currently implemented, but the interface style is as follows.
+The following features are all currently implemented, but more are coming.

 ### Connecting to Sphinx